Verizon Communications Inc. (VZ) Stock: Good news but slow future growth?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Verizon Communications Inc. (NYSE:VZ) dipped -0.86% to close Friday’s market session at $52.93, lower as compared to yesterday’s close.
-The stock price fluctuated between $52.88 and $53.42 throughout the trading session with the volume trading being 15898649 shares, which represented a significant variation when compared to the three months average volume of 16.74 million shares.
-The firm’s stock price fluctuated 1.26% within the last five trades and -2.74% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -7.04% in the last 6 months and -5.11% was subtracted to its value over the previous 3 months.
-VZ stock is trading at a margin of -0.76%, -2.50% and -5.62% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Verizon Communications Inc. (NYSE:VZ) raised 0.36% to close Friday’s market session at $52.99, higher as compared to yesterday’s close.
+The stock price fluctuated between $52.41 and $53.05 throughout the trading session with the volume trading being 17700054 shares, which represented a significant variation when compared to the three months average volume of 16.80 million shares.
+The firm’s stock price fluctuated 0.11% within the last five trades and -1.89% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -8.51% in the last 6 months and -4.97% was subtracted to its value over the previous 3 months.
+VZ stock is trading at a margin of 0.05%, -1.84% and -5.31% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Verizon Communications Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?